What is a Narrative Essay?

 II.
 Make a Prediction

-As another way to end your narrative essay, you can predict what can happen because of what you described in the story.
+As another way to end your essay, you can predict what can happen because of what you described in the story.

 Example 1: “I just wish that someday I will be able to do the same for someone going through a similar crisis.”